birthdaychild/birthdaychild/README.md

 ## ***DNI LIST***

 **“ON @dirtytears, but I'll put more, people who are obtrusive, like bother random conversations they're not invited in, this makes me mad sometimes.
 Enemies, you can gossip all the time I don't care and you're just wasting your time talking about me because I bet more people like to hear about me more than you so fck off enemies.
 Overdramatic people <-- I'm not overdramatic if I'm mature, y'all js mistaking for no reason, and when I mean by Overdramatic people i mean by people who interpret a delayed text message as a sign the relationship is ending.
-(REALLY) Immature people, yes I don't have to explain, block me please I beg you, Don't come into my life, Oversensitive people <-- idrc about u venting to me but don't use me for no reason only for venting, I'm not ur personal therapist and if you want me to be, That's gonna cost money.”**
+(REALLY) Immature people, yes I don't have to explain, block me please I beg you, Don't come into my life, Oversensitive people <-- idrc about u venting to me if ur rlly sad, but don't use me for no reason only for venting, I'm not ur personal therapist and if you want me to be, That's gonna cost money.”**

 ## ***THINGS TO NOT TALK AROUND ME***